-In 1725, Newton was born in Wapping, a district in London near the Thames.
+The man who would write Amazing Grace was born in the London district of Wapping, England, in 1725.
 His father was a shipping merchant who, though brought up Catholic, was sympathetic toward the Protestants.
-His mother was a devout Independent that was unaffiliated with the Anglican Church.
-John's mother wanted him to become a clergyman, but she died of tuberculosis when he was only six years old.
-John ultimately grew up without any particular religious convictions.
-After his mother's death, his distant stepmother raised John while his father was at sea.
-At the age of eleven, he joined his father on a ship as an apprentice.
+His mother was an independent Christian who was not affiliated with any church.
+John's mother wanted him to become a clergyman, but she died of tuberculosis when he was six.
+He ultimately grew up without any particular religious convictions.

-Although it had its roots in England, the song Amazing Grace became an integral part of the Christian church in the United States.
-In the 19th century, the hymn spread like wildfire across the U.S. and became a staple of many religious services.
+The hymn, although it had its roots in England, became an integral part of the Christian church in the United States.
+The hymn, in the 19th century, spread like wildfire and became a staple of many religious services.
 Gatherings of thousands of people attended camp meetings where they came to experience salvation and fiery preaching.
-John Newton's hymn was one of many hymns that punctuated the fervent sermons that the people came to hear.
+John Newton's hymn was one of many that punctuated the fervent sermons that people heard.